Pygora Resources

 Registration Info

 For permanent registration, the Pygora Breeders Association (PBA) Registrar needs a side-view photo of the goat “out of fleece”, a side view photo of the goat “in fleece”, and a fleece sample clipped from the tip of the fiber to the skin, from anywhere along the animal’s side (between the shoulder and hip).
-Because it can take 6-12 months for a goat to fully grow in their adult fleece, kids born to registered Pygora parents can be pre-registered until the fleece sample and “in fleece” photo can be taken.
+Because it can take 6-12 months for a goat to fully grow in their adult fleece, kids born to registered Pygora parents can be issued a pre-registration certificate, which is good until they reach 1 year of age.
+For a permanent registration certificate, a fleece sample and “in fleece” photo are required.

 Steps for Registration: (in order to register a goat you must be the owner listed on the pre-registration certificate; if not, a transfer of ownership form must be done first…)